irisnet/irishub/docs/endpoints/proto-docs.md

 <a name="irismod.service.MsgUpdateServiceBindingResponse"></a>

 ### MsgUpdateServiceBindingResponse
-MsgUpdateServiceBindingResponse defines the Msg/UpdateServiceBinding response type.
+MsgUpdateServiceBindingResponse defines the Msg/UpdateServiceBinding response type